 Your help is needed to assist with essential building work and community renovation; this can range from building or repairing classrooms, orphanages and care centres to building homes for families who need a safe refuge.
 Schedules and work will vary according to what is needed at the project and when you arrive.
 You will generally work on the project for around 6 hours a day, Monday to Friday, with your weekends free to explore the incredible natural beauty of Nakuru.

-Educational & Teaching Programs
+Childcare, Educational & Teaching Volunteer Programs in Kenya

 Do you want to build a new future through teaching?
 There are many ways volunteers are excelling in these areas by using their enthusiasm and experience to help change the lives of the children they are teaching.
 Many of these schools are based in poor, deprived areas of the city and require urgent assistance from volunteers.
 Education is seen as a privilege in Kenya and was reserved until recently for the wealthy families.
 In recent years school as in theory been made free; however schools still need funding to survive and consequently have asked for scholar subscriptions.
 This is why it is essential for volunteers to help within these schools, to give kids the opportunity to learn and to gain an education they deserve.